15 Healthy Home Swaps & Tips For Natural Non-Toxic Living

 non toxic living cleaning products baking soda, vinegar, natural towels, lemon and wood handle brushes

 Our homes should be our sanctuary.
 A safe place where we can breathe easy and feel good, inside and out.
 But the truth is, our living spaces are often filled with toxic chemicals that sneak in through the air, products we use, and food we eat.
 Thankfully, it’s not all doom and gloom.
 Today, I’m sharing some simple tweaks that can significantly slash the toxins in your home, making it a healthier haven for you and your family.
 And the best part?
 These changes are easier than you might think!
-I will briefly explain what non-toxic living is and its importance, and then we will get right into 15 straightforward and effective swaps and tips to transform your home into a natural, toxin-free living space.

 What is Non-Toxic Living?